patrickjohncyh/FSMD/Visual2-master/README.md

 * Paragraph
 * Links, Images
 * Link Reference, Image Reference
-* Inline Styling (Bold, Itallic, Emphasis, Strong, Breaks)
+* Inline Styling (**Bold**, *Itallic*, `inlinecode`, etc)

 ### Additional Implemented Features
 Here are several additional features not part of markdown specification but is deemed useful:
 * Tables               ---> Able to parse and style the table as well
 * Katex                ---> Part of inline styling, [KATEX](https://katex.org/) is latex-like typesetting library that allows equations to be represented with mathematical style.
 It is a js library that must be added by either using `npm` or `yarn`
+* Auto Parse           ---> Current markdown file under editing is automatically parsed every 5 seconds
+* Fragment Identifier  ---> Able to jump to the part of the document referred to.
+* Resizeable panes
+* Tables with adjustable height and weight

 ## Testing
 Say something more about testing other than unit tests